 • Sunrooms.

-ENERGY STAR also suggests installing mini-splits in houses with unique challenges, including:
+ENERGY STAR also recommends installing mini-splits in residences with atypical challenges, like:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either due to high fuel costs or low efficiency.
+• Pricey central heat, either because of high fuel prices or low efficiency.

 • Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have exact control over temps from room to room, thanks to zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have precise control over temperatures from room to room, due to zoned mini-split technology.

-From helping you select the best model to knowledgeably installing it, our professionals at Alpine Summit Heating & Cooling can take care of all your mini-split installation needs.
-Reach us at 208-561-1226 today to learn how a mini-split system can make your house comfier and to receive your free estimate!
+From helping you select the right model to expertly installing it, our pros at Alpine Summit Heating & Cooling can take care of all your mini-split installation needs.
+Give us a call at 208-561-1226 now to discover how a mini-split system can make your house cozier and to request your free estimate!